swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 2. All dependencies of a non-resilient module must be loaded by transitive clients.

 3. Package dependencies must be loaded by transitive clients if the middle module and the transitive client are part of the same package.
-   This allows for package declarations to reference that dependency.
+   This allows for the signature of package declarations to reference that dependency.
    We consider two modules to be in the same package when their package name matches, applying the same logic used for package declarations.